limadelic/frankendoc/docs/Confluence.md

 # User Settings

 Confluence needs some settings
-Some approach like [mocha.opts](http://visionmedia.github.com/mocha/) sounds attractive
+An approach like [mocha.opts](http://visionmedia.github.com/mocha/) sounds attractive
 But in the name of laziness lets just add a [settings](https://github.com/limadelic/frankendoc/blob/master/docs/confluence/settings.coffee) file to the root folder

 # Running the Docs